-We find that Poland’s draft recovery plan achieves a green spending share of 18%, below the EU’s 37% climate spending benchmark.
+We find that Poland’s recovery plan achieves a green spending share of 28%, below the EU’s 37% climate spending benchmark.
 Notably, when only considering the measures financed through grants, the plan achieves a green spending share of just 13%.
-At the same time, 38% of the spending may have a positive or negative impact on the green transition depending on the implementation of the relevant measures, illustrating the importance of further scrutiny during the further planning, review and implementation of the recovery measures.
-Importantly, this uncertainty applies to several key green transition-related measures proposed in the plan.
-The government itself claims that the plan achieves a climate share of 38%.
-Our calculation of the green spending share aims to mirror the approach used for the official assessment of national recovery plans (find more information here).
+At the same time, 29% of the spending may have a positive or negative impact on the green transition depending on the implementation of the relevant measures, illustrating the importance of further scrutiny during the further planning, review and implementation of the recovery measures.
+The government itself claims that the plan achieves a climate share of 48.3% (18.2% among the grants; 68.3% among the loans).

-*Our analysis covers the draft Recovery and Resilience Plan that was released in February 2021.
-The report was written by Zofia Wetmanska (WiseEuropa) and Felix Heilmann (E3G).
-We are grateful to Karolina Marszał and Joanna Fabiszewska (WiseEuropa) as well as Johanna Lehne (E3G) for supporting the review process.
+*Our analysis covers the Recovery and Resilience Plan that was submitted in April 2021.
+The report was written by Izabela Zygmunt (WiseEuropa), Zofia Wetmańska (WiseEuropa) and Felix Heilmann (E3G).
+We are grateful to Joanna Fabiszewska (WiseEuropa) as well as Johanna Lehne (E3G) for supporting the review process.

-The draft recovery plan does not foresee a revision of national strategic documents to align them with the EU’s 2030 and 2050 climate targets and does not envisage the implementation of key frameworks such as the long-term decarbonization strategy or the long-term renovation strategy.
-The few legislative changes that are included in the document are not sufficient to fast-track the green transition (e.g. lack of support for energy communities) or unlock necessary investments in key sectors (e.g. no investment in onshore wind electricity generation).
+The recovery plan does not foresee a revision of national strategic documents to align them with the EU’s 2030 and 2050 climate targets and does not envisage the implementation of key frameworks such as the long-term decarbonization strategy.
+The legislative changes that are included in the document are not sufficient to fast-track the green transition (e.g. some still enable support for investments in gas) or unlock necessary investments in key sectors (e.g. climate adaptation of urban areas).
 Investments described in the plan rarely include specific (climate) targets, conditionalities or performance indicators for individual support measures, making it difficult to see how progress will be monitored and how it will contribute to the national and EU climate targets.